solosage1/anyprice-oracle/EIP.md

 For v1.0 on OP-Stack, the focus is on providing time-sensitive data with verifiable freshness through the most secure, canonical mechanism available.
 Applications requiring different trust assumptions (e.g., for ultra-low latency use cases not primarily targeted by the Superchain mission) would need to await or propose such specific extension profiles, which would require their own rigorous security analysis and governance approval separate from the core ERC-76xx standard.

-### Bedrock Alignment for L2s
+### Superchain Alignment for L2s

-For Bedrock-derived rollups (the OP Stack "Superchain"), ERC-76xx solves the issue of how to inject external data without breaking the layer's security model.
-Bedrock's CXM is robust but inflexible on timing.
-ERC-76xx could specify a pattern whereby an L2 contract consumes data from an ERC-76xx provider contract on L2 that itself is fed by an L1 messenger or by a governed oracle.
+For OP-Stack rollups (the Superchain), ERC-76xx solves the issue of how to inject external data from other L2s within the Superchain without breaking the layer's security model.
+SIM offers robust and fast L2-to-L2 communication.
+ERC-76xx could specify a pattern whereby an L2 contract consumes data from an ERC-76xx provider contract on its own L2, which itself is fed by another L2 via SIM, or by an L1 messenger, or by a governed oracle.
-By standardizing this pattern, all OP Stack chains could adopt a common approach to fast data.
-This means developers building on Base, Zora, OP Mainnet, etc., would have a unified interface to retrieve, say, the latest L1 block timestamp or a cross-chain price feed, knowing it's updated promptly.
-It essentially solves "How do we get L1 state into L2 in near real-time?" – something not solved out of the box today.
+By standardizing this pattern, all OP Stack chains could adopt a common approach to fast data sharing within the Superchain.
+This means developers building on Base, Zora, OP Mainnet, Unichain, etc., would have a unified interface to retrieve, say, the latest cross-chain price feed from another Superchain L2, knowing it's updated promptly.
+It essentially solves "How do we get L2 state from another L2 in near real-time within the Superchain?" – something not solved out of the box today by a payload-specific standard like ERC-76xx.

 ## Spec-Level Refinements and Recommendations

 Based on the above analysis, we propose the following refinements to the ERC-76xx draft specification.
 Each item is marked as MUST, SHOULD, or NICE-TO-HAVE to indicate priority:

-* **RECOMMENDED DEFAULT TRANSPORT (OP-Stack Chains):** For OP-Stack chains, Version 1.0 of ERC-76xx RECOMMENDS the canonical Bedrock Cross-Domain Messenger (CXM) as the default transport mechanism for messages to and from these chains.
-This profile ensures maximum alignment with the Superchain security model, inheriting Ethereum-level security.
-'Fast-Path' schemes (e.g., bonded optimistic relays, ZK-proof shortcuts, or privileged signer quorums) that bypass the canonical CXM are explicitly out of scope for this default canonical profile for OP-Stack chains.
-Such schemes MAY be proposed in the future as distinct ERC-76xx Extension profiles (e.g., "ERC-76xx-OPT-FastPath") once their security, economic models, and governance implications have been thoroughly field-tested and specified.
+* **RECOMMENDED DEFAULT TRANSPORT (OP-Stack Chains):** Use the Superchain Interop Messenger (L2ToL2CrossDomainMessenger) for L2→L2 data updates.
+L1 ↔ L2 canonical Bedrock CXM remains a fallback profile (e.g., when broadcasting to Ethereum mainnet) but is not the default for intra-Superchain messaging.
 * **MUST:** Include a Data Freshness Field.
 The standard message format should include either an explicit timestamp (when the data was fetched or signed) or an expiry time after which the data is considered stale.
 This allows receiving contracts to reject or ignore outdated messages.
 For example, a price